aksharans/twitter_users-trends/README.md

 ### User Followers/ing

+For User Followers/ing, a POST request was used to get the input as the request parameter and then a GET request was sent to **friends/list** and **followers/list**  using Async/Await and Promises with paramaters {screen_name : screenName, cursor : cur, count: 200}, where screen_name is the Twitter handle @, cursor is the current cursor that contains a list of followers/following, with a max of count = 200.
+The response JSON data recieved is a *cursored collection of user objects*:
+- *users.screen_name* is pushed for each user object according to the functions and limits.
+The followers/following lists are then filtered to obtain the mutual and nonmutual users.

 ### Trends

 For the Worldwide trends, the client object sends a GET request to **trends/place** with parameter {id : location}, where the id is a woeid and location = 1 for worldwide.
 The response JSON data recieved is an array of *trends objects*: